Policies

 Procedures

-• When a child’s absence from the Centre is required from a contagious infection, i.e. chickenpox or measles, the Ministry of Health guidelines will be adhered to.
+When a child’s absence from the Centre is required from a contagious infection, i.e., chickenpox or measles, the Ministry of Health guidelines and Centre policies and procedures will be adhered to.

-• Children will be isolated in the staffroom under close supervision if they vomit or have diarrhoea at the Centre or any other infectious condition.
+Tamariki will be isolated an appropriate area of the Centre e.g. Staffroom/workroom under close supervision if they vomit or have diarrhoea at the Centre or any other infectious condition.

-• Two loose bowel motions within a short period of time is considered to be diarrhoea.
+Two loose bowel motions within a short period of time are considered to be diarrhoea.

-• A medication form must be completed by the caregiver before any medicine is administered by staff members
+A medication form (appropriate category) must be completed by the caregiver before any medicine is administered by staff members

 Specific Conditions for Children’s Return to the Centre